-We'll also explore the option to bring the management of the Carter Observatory under the Wellington Museums Trust control.
-The observatory is set to reopen in 2009/10.
+We'll also explore and option to bring the management of the Carter Observatory under the Wellington Museums Trust control.
+The observatory is set to reopen in October 2009.
 Its exhibitions will include stories about migration and early Pacific astronomy.
 The re-launched venue will complement those currently offered by the Trust.